makyo/seasons.ally.id/content/spring.md

 [^4]: Or perhaps later in life, when cancer may rear its ugly head.
 It is proving quite difficult to write about even seasons of new growth and beginnings without death-thoughts creeping in.

-[^5]: When its friends learned of its passing, many of us decided to memorialize it with poetry of our own {{% cite "Scott-Clary et al. 2021)" %}}Scott-Clary, Madison et al. 2021.
+[^5]: When its friends learned of its passing, many of us decided to memorialize it with poetry of our own {{% cite "(Scott-Clary et al. 2021)" %}}Scott-Clary, Madison et al. 2021.
 "In Memory of Dwale." <https://forums.furrywritersguild.com/t/in-memory-of-dwale/2359>.{{% /cite %}}.
 While I lack the feel, my attempt also incorporated the loss of breath:

     > Beneath that evening's breeze the sickly sweet\
     > &nbsp;&nbsp;&nbsp;&nbsp;and brazen scent of countless flow'rs\